mtroyernl/LoRaWAN-ESP8266/README.md

 ## Bill of Materials
-All of the parts for these builds can be ordered through local electronics suppliers or directly though Chinese suppliers with either Ebay or AliExpress.
-Delivery to Europe and North Americas takes less than 15 days.
+All of the parts for these builds can be ordered through local electronics suppliers or directly though Chinese suppliers with Ebay, AliExpress or others.
 Below is a Bill of Materials suggested for this project:

 - Wemos D1 Mini (ESP8266) $3-5 - It is recommended to order 4 or 5 of these devices for all micro processor projects.
 Even for devices that do not required WiFi, the ESP8266 price point can not be beaten.
 - Wemos D1 Mini Shields $2 - Order at least 10 of these for prototyping if you want to go this route.